Folk and pop guitar 3B

 What level is the course and do I need any particular skills?

-You should be able to play a vast array of major and minor chords, including bar chords, and a working knowledge of music theory - equivalent to completion of level 2 guitar.
-You will need to follow written and verbal instructions in English and engage in class discussions.
+You should be able to play a large collection of major and minor chords, including bar chords, and have a working knowledge of music theory - equivalent at least to completion of last term's guitar 3a.

 How will I be taught, and will there be any work outside the class?

-You will be taught through group work (playing together) with individual attention where appropriate.
+You will be taught through playing together and solo, with individual attention where appropriate.
 Practice between classes is essential to your progress.

 Are there any other costs?
 Is there anything I need to bring?